top of page

 My family is not just a part of my life, they are my life.
 My heartbeat in human form.
 This version of me exists because of them, with them, alongside them.

-We are captured mid-air, suspended in a moment of happiness.
+We are captured mid-air, suspended in a moment of joy.
 A shared rise.
-Jumping is more than movement, it is a declaration.
-Growth, transition, and the kind of elevation that happens in community.
+Not individually, but together.
+The act of jumping becomes more than movement, it becomes a declaration.
+Growth, transition, and the kind of elevation that only happens in community.

-This moment was first lived during a photoshoot after we purchased our first home together.
+This moment was during a photoshoot after we purchased our first home together.
 A beginning.
 A milestone.
 A moment where everything felt possible at once.

 The landscape itself is familiar.
 A place we return to as a family.
 A space that holds quiet memories of movement, conversation, and togetherness.
-Not just a backdrop, a part of our rhythm.
+Not a backdrop, but a part of our rhythm.

 But this piece does not exist in one timeline.